ElSnoMan/python-stg-cert-one/README.md

 ```

 In that case, you would have a single test function that had 4 separate test cases.
+You would only need to switch out the `make`, `model` and `year` variables with the data from this table.

-> HINT: You can do this with Pytest's `@pytest.mark.parameratize` decorator
+> HINT: Pytest's `@pytest.mark.parameratize` decorator will be helpful once you have read the data from the file.